Equilibration of Multitime Quantum Processes in Finite Time Intervals: Equilibration of Geometric Measures

-where in the first inequality we have used that $\mc{E}_{\mc{M}}$ is a minimum over all processes in the restricted set $\mc{K}$, and in the second we have used the triangle inequality.
 We can then take the multitime average and apply the bound Eq.~\eqref{eq:diamondNormEquil}. \end{proof} This allows us to prove that (geometric) time-dependent dynamical properties of a process equilibrate to a time-independent quantity in finite time intervals.
 All these bounds will result in meaningful equilibration under the same conditions as when the right hand side of Eq.~\eqref{eq:diamondNormEquil} is small.
 That is, for a large effective dimension, a realistic number of total outcomes of measurements $\mc{S} (\mc{M})$ that act at a not too large number of times $k$, and given that no energy gap is hugely degenerate, the quantity $\mc{E}(\Upsilon)$ is approximately equal to the time-independent $\mc{E}(\Omega)$.

 Examples of such geometric measures include the non-Markovianity~\cite{processtensor2, Costa2016,Markovorder1, Taranto2019FiniteMarkov,milz2020quantum}, the entanglement in time (including genuinely multipartite entanglement)~\cite{Milz2021GME}, and the classicality of a process~\cite{strasberg2019,Milz2020prx}.
 Given that the implications of process equilibration on non-Markovianity was investigated in Ref.~\cite{Dowling2021}, we will here focus on classicality.